-Deliver on ambition, including finance
+2. Deliver on ambition, including finance

 Enhanced ambition must urgently address the current gap in pledges and the dire predictions of the latest IPCC report as to where the world is headed.
-COP25 it the last chance for Parties for ratcheting up their ambition reflective of the promises to aim towards keeping warming under 1.5 degrees to prove the effectiveness of the Talanoa process held last year and the Climate Action Summit that took place in September.
+The Talanoa process must result in a definitive decision under the Convention that outlines a ratcheting up of ambition from Parties, reflective of the promises to aim towards keeping warming under 1.5 degrees.
+As the NDCs contain conditional components for most developing countries, the Talanoa process must address the means of implementation (MOI) required to unlock the additional ambition.